 How to make gluten free oatmeal chocolate chip cookies

 The cookie dough is made just like any other, so it’s a very simple recipe!
-You start by creaming together the butter and sugar, add in the eggs and vanilla, and mix in the dry ingredients and chocolate chips.
+Start by creaming together the butter and sugar, add in the eggs and vanilla, and mix in the dry ingredients and chocolate chips.

 In the end you’re left with perfect gluten free oatmeal chocolate chip cookies that have all the texture of a regular recipe.
 Because let’s be real here, when a cookie recipe is gluten free you can usually tell.
 Not with this one!